restatedev/documentation/docs/services/introspection.md

     select * from sys_status;
     ```

-- Retrieve the service invocation ID (`sid`) that is currently blocking a service-key combination via:
+- Retrieve the invocation ID (`id`) that is currently blocking a service-key combination via:
     ```sql
-    select method, status, sid from sys_status where service = 'test.MyServiceName' and service_key_utf8 = 'myKey';
+    select method, status, id from sys_status where service = 'test.MyServiceName' and service_key_utf8 = 'myKey';
     ```
-  You can then use the service invocation ID to kill the invocation via the [admin API](/references/admin-api#tag/invocation/operation/cancel_invocation).
+  You can then use the invocation ID to [kill the invocation](./invocation.md#cancel-an-invocation).

 - Check the status of an invocation via:
     ```sql
-    select service, method, status from sys_status where sid = 'my_sid';
+    select service, method, status from sys_status where id = 'T4pIkIJIGAsBiiGDV2dxK7PkkKnWyWHE';
     ```
   The status field shows that the invocation is either in status `invoked`, meaning actively processing, or in status is `suspended`, meaning waiting on some external input (e.g. request-response call, awakeable, sleep, ...).

 - Check when an invocation was modified the last time via:
     ```sql
-    select modified_at from sys_status where sid = 'my_sid';
+    select modified_at from sys_status where id = 'T4pIkIJIGAsBiiGDV2dxK7PkkKnWyWHE';
     ```
   This includes any modification to the row in the table (e.g. when the service last switched its status from `invoked` to `suspended`, or when the last journal entry was added).

 - To find out if an invocation was triggered via the ingress or by another service:
     ```sql
-    select invoked_by, invoked_by_service, invoked_by_sid from sys_status where sid = 'my_sid';
+    select invoked_by, invoked_by_service, invoked_by_id from sys_status where id = 'T4pIkIJIGAsBiiGDV2dxK7PkkKnWyWHE';
     ```
   The `invoked_by` field contains either `ingress` or `service`.
-If the invocation was triggered by another service, then the fields `invoked_by_service` and `invoked_by_sid` will supply more information about the invoking service.
+If the invocation was triggered by another service, then the fields `invoked_by_service` and `invoked_by_id` will supply more information about the invoking service.

-- Retrieve the trace ID based on a service invocation ID:
+- Retrieve the trace ID based on a invocation ID:
     ```sql
-    select trace_id from sys_status where sid = 'my_sid';
+    select trace_id from sys_status where id = 'T4pIkIJIGAsBiiGDV2dxK7PkkKnWyWHE';
     ```
   Afterwards, you can use this trace ID to [search for spans in Jaeger](/restate/tracing#searching-traces).